 Small talk and informal relations

 In Germany, it takes a long time to build up personal relationships at work.
-This is why it is not always easy to find the right topic of conversation at first go.
-With time, you’ll develop a flair for small talk.
+This is why it is not always easy to find the right topic of conversation on the first try.
+With time, you can develop a flair for small talk.
 Since many Germans are not especially gifted small talkers, you will be helping to relax the general workplace atmosphere and at the same time your relationship with your co-workers.

 How to hold a conversation

 Indulging in small talk with Germans is not about trying to come across as especially funny or knowledgeable.
 It is much more a matter of chatting with people in a friendly manner and striking up an acquaintance through conversation.
 Especially on business occasions, small talk can relax the atmosphere.
 So it's best not to start by telling joke after joke.
 Just hold back for a few minutes and listen attentively.
-Then join in the conversation by referring to what your interlocutor is saying.
+Then join in the conversation by referring to what the others are saying.

 Topics of conversation

 Germans like to discuss everyday topics when chatting – this is small talk.
 These are topics on which anyone can talk for hours at a stretch.
 They include, for example, the weather, travel, sport or other hobbies.
 You should try to avoid controversial topics.
-Among these are politics and religion, as well as questions about your interlocutor’s salary or income.
+Among these are politics and religion, as well as questions about your conervsation partner's salary or income.
 These are subjects to talk about with closer friends.
-Moreover, when chatting, keep a physical distance from your interlocutors and adopt an appropriate tone of voice.
+Moreover, when chatting, keep a physical distance from the other persons and adopt an appropriate tone of voice.
 Embraces or kisses on the cheek are reserved for friends and family and are therefore not usually appropriate for work situations.

 And at business celebrations?